 Travel.State.Gov > International Travel > Country Information > Anguilla International Travel Information

-Anguilla continues to rebuild following Hurricane Irma in September 2017.
+Anguilla has rebuilt considerably since Hurricane Irma hit in September 2017.
 Some of the hotels on the island remain closed, but transportation routes, power, and telecommunications systems have been restored.

 Remember that local authorities are responsible for investigating and prosecuting the crime.